JeanChristopheMorinPerso/JeanChristopheMorinPerso/README.md

 Hi!
 Welcome to my profile!
-My name is Jean-Christophe Morin and I'm a software developer and devops living in :canada:.
+My name is Jean-Christophe Morin and I'm a software developer and DevOps living in :canada:.

-Note that I'm also on [Bitbucket](https://bitbucket.org/jcmorinperso/).

 # How to contact me